 Change is hard, but when working with legacy systems, there’s often resistance to change because the cost and impact are not immediately apparent.
 The third challenge of DevOps implementation is getting buy-in from management and developers on how to make this transition happen.
 Communication and education require a lot of effort, but you can achieve them if you are willing to put in the effort.

 Another challenge of DevOps implementation is that there are too many tools for you to choose from, making it difficult for people to know where to start.
 If you don’t have a clear idea of your goals before starting your project, you won’t know which tools will help you get there.
 You’ll also have trouble choosing one over another because they all look similar!

 You need to pick the right ones and integrate them into your workflow.
 It’s not just a matter of using them but also understanding how they work.
 For example, when you are integrating with an ORM tool, you don’t want to create a new table and start working with it.
 Before using it properly, you need to understand what this tool does and how it works.

 Organizations new to DevOps tend to struggle with defining their success metrics.
 This is especially true when they’re just starting the practice or haven’t yet determined a vision for what they want their organization to look like once they’ve achieved their goals.
 Without a clear vision, it’s difficult for teams to prioritize their investments and decide what tools will help them achieve their goals most effectively.

-They don’t know where they want to go with their projects or what should be done next.
+They lack clarity on the direction of their projects or the next steps to be taken.
 This can lead to a lot of waste because people are trying different things without a clear idea of where their project should be heading.